zRedShift/mimemagic/README.md

 Powerful and versatile MIME sniffing package using pre-compiled glob patterns, magic number signatures, xml document namespaces, and tree magic for mounted volumes, generated from the XDG shared-mime-info database.

+Note: this embeds the XML from the release of https://gitlab.freedesktop.org/xdg/shared-mime-info/uploads/6a226038bf42dae45a049a6b8e729abc/shared-mime-info-1.10.tar.xz which is GPL-licensed.

 ## Features

 - All in native go, no outside dependencies/C library bindings